Office for Human Research Protections: Belmont Report

 The Office for Human Research Protections adheres to the principles of the Belmont Report in order to carry out its responsibilities.
 The Belmont Report is a set of guidelines created by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
 Intended to serve as ethical parameters for those conducting research involving human subjects, the Belmont Report has three main aspects: boundaries between practice and research, basic ethical principles, and application of these principles.

 There is major difference between regulations for practice of approved procedures and research.
 As such, the Belmont Report defines each term in order to help determine what constitutes what.
 Practice is defined as an established methodology designed to improve an individual's condition with confidence for success.
 Research is defined as a procedure designed to test a hypothesis and draw conclusions in an experimental style.
 The OHRP only reviews activity categorized as research.

 The three basic ethical principles outlined in the Belmont Report are respect for persons, beneficence, and justice.
 Respect for persons incorporates emphasis on the subjects and their autonomy, meaning their ability to make decisions in the research.
 To have autonomy, subjects must give informed consent.
 This means they must be mature enough to and mentally capable of self-determination, must fully understand their role in the procedures, and must be completely voluntary to participate.
 Beneficence requires that the research have intentions to produce benefits, or potential for benefits, for the individual or others with similar conditions that outweigh any risk that may be involved.
 Justice delineates a need for fair distribution in the selection of subjects, meaning bias in participants is minimized.
-Participant cannot be all from a vulnerable or easily accessible population without violating the justice principle.
+Participants cannot be all from a vulnerable or easily accessible population without violating the justice principle.